camillefrayssinhes/thepandassurfers.github.io/index.markdown

 ---
 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
+title: Influence of the Media on Apple Stock Market
 layout: home